-Premises Liability on Construction Sites
+Premises Liability on Construction Sites in Boston

 Premises liability refers to the personal injuries and accidents that happen on someone else’s property.
 In order to file a successful premises liability claim, victims are required to prove that they suffered an injury due to an unaddressed or unfixed hazard on the premises.
 It is the responsibility of the landowner to provide their guests with a safe environment upon their visit.
 When they fail to provide this safe environment, they could face substantial civil battles.

 A construction accident may be considered a type of premises liability case in the sense the accident took place at a specific location or premises that was under construction.
 A premises liability construction accident could involve a passerby walking outside the construction site and is injured because of some defective condition, such as a depression in the sidewalk caused by equipment loaded onto the construction site.